 The Washington Fencing Academy was founded with the belief that every person who decides to try fencing has the opportunity to be successful in the sport, whatever their athletic ability or fitness level may be, and whether they want to be competitive, recreational, or both.
 Furthermore, we believe it is the Academy's responsibility and commitment to each individual to help him or her understand, realize, and achieve the goals that, for that individual, equate to "success."
-With the addition of our advisory coach, Bill Becker, we have taken the curriculum a step beyond to combine their rich heritage of world-class fencing and coaching expertise.
+With the addition of our new head coach, Atilio Tass, we have taken the curriculum a step beyond to combine their rich heritage of Olympic-level fencing and ivy-league coaching expertise.

 Curriculum.
 Our classes adhere to a defined curriculum intended to help fencers learn to fence according to their goals and interests, which may change over time.
 The curriculum is a guideline that each coach in the club will interpret and apply, combined with their own training and experience, to individual athletes.
 A fencer may begin the sport without plans of being competitive; at some point, however, they may decide to move from recreational and "fitness" fencing to competition.
 Or, a fencer may decide to try a new weapon to change completely or just to experiment with another aspect of fencing.